How to Charge a Dead ATV Battery

 3. Leave the Batteries Connected for an Hour

-Leave the two batteries connected for an hour or so to allow the dead battery to gain some charge.
-Do not let it sit too long tho, as this may drain the healthy battery below what is recommended.
+Leave the two batteries connected for about an hour to allow the dead battery to gain some charge.
+Do not let it sit too long, tho, as this may drain the healthy battery below what is recommended.

 4. Disconnect the Jumper Cables